Phalcode/gamevault-docs/docs/server-docs/roles-and-permissions.md

 | WRITE_ALL_PROGRESSES | Grants permission to write user game progress |
 | ALL                  | Grants access to all permissions              |

-Overall, our role and permission system ensures that users only have access to the parts of the app that they need and are authorized to use.
+Our role and permission system ensures that users only have access to the parts of the app that they need and are authorized to use.
 By granting specific permissions and roles, we improve security and prevent unauthorized access and manipulation of data.